Chidinma21/env-lint/README.md

 ### 2. Prepare Your Files
 You’ll need:

-- A .env file with your environment variables
+- A `.env` file with your environment variables

-- A schema.json file describing expected keys, types, and whether they’re required
+- A `schema.json` or `schema.yaml` file describing expected keys, types, and whether they’re required

 #### Supported Schema Rules
 | Rule          | Type           | Description                                                         |